jakobzhao/geog458/labs/lab03/readme.md

     ... ...
 });
 ```
-The map object will create a new data source `earthquakes`, and it then imports to the new `earthquakes-layer`.
+The map object will create a new data source `earthquakes`, and it then imports to the new `earthquakes-point`.
 The default style of each earthquake is a black dot.
 But it will be refreshed into new styles after applying the proportional symbol strategies.
 You can open `map2.html` to see how the map looks like at this stage.

 ![](img/map2.png)